door-bell/quick_grade/README.md

 2. Automatically generate grade sheet for each student.

-3. Automatically attempt to compile each.
+3. ~~Automatically attempt to compile each submission.~~

 4. After automatic compile, update grade sheet accordingly.

+5. Refactor argument parsing, have user pass an extension (zip, java, or multuple) and process the files accordingly.